 If you are making your own applesauce for just this recipe, here’s a quick recipe.
-Cut up a medium size apple into cubes, cook them in a frying pan for about 7-8 mins until they are soft.
+Cut up a medium size apple into cubes, and cook them in a frying pan for about 7-8 mins until they are soft.
 Puree them in a food processor with 1/8cup(25-30ml) of filtered water.
 This should make about 1/2cup of applesauce for this recipe.

 Step1: Mix the wet ingredients

-In a relatively large bowl, mix the applesauce, coconut oil, soy yogurt, lemon juice, and maple syrup with a whisk until well combined.
+In a relatively large bowl, mix the applesauce, coconut oil, soy yoghurt, lemon juice, and maple syrup with a whisk until well combined.
 Set aside.
 An important thing to have in mind here is to use all the ingredients at room temperature.
-This is because coconut oil hardens when mixed with cold ingredients, so if your soy yogurt or applesauce is straight out of the fridge, the mixture won’t combine well.
+This is because coconut oil hardens when mixed with cold ingredients, so if your soy yoghurt or applesauce is straight out of the fridge, the mixture won’t combine well.
 So take all the ingredients out of the fridge before you make this recipe!